May 27, 2023

 Additionally, once the aerocity is in place, you can expect schools and other supporting infrastructures to be implemented to attract permanent residents.
 From all over the Philippines, roads will lead to new development centers to bring Filipinos one step closer to new opportunities.

 4. NLEX-SLEX Connector Road

 Connecting the different infrastructure projects under the new nation requires an effective highway.
-The planned eight-kilometer North Luzon Expressway and South Luzon Expressway connection combines two of our biggest highways to do just that.
+The planned eight-kilometer North Luzon Expressway and South Luzon Expressway (SLEX) connection combines two of our biggest highways to do just that.

 Estimated to service up to 35,000 motorists every day, the new expressway cuts travel time between the two highways to just under 20 minutes.
 With over P23.2- billion spent, motorists can expect greater access, opening up areas and opportunities.

 What this means for areas in the north and south is an expected increase in property value.
 Houses for sale in Cavite and other areas in the south get a bump in value with easier access to Metro Manila and greater Luzon.
 With a strong residential area in the south, you can expect that setting roots will come with some fierce competition.